Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/maxdate.md

 Specifies the last day of the time slot for activating delayed transfers.

-It can be expressed:

-- explicitly (absolute
-    date)
+Define the date as:

+- Explicit: Enter the absolute date using the format YYYYMMDD (year, month, day).
-- relative to the
-    date the command is taken into account.
-This value is then expressed as a number of days.
+- Relative: Enter a value preceded by the plus sign (`+`), which is relative to the date the command is taken into account.
+The value is expressed in days.

-The default value is assigned by the monitor depending on the transfer
+The default value is assigned by the Transfer CFT depending on the transfer
 context:

 - If MAXTIME is greater